KJAlloway/1800_202530_DTC13/README.md

 Once the application is running:

-1. Browse the list of hiking trails displayed on the main page.
-2. Click the heart icon (or similar) to mark a trail as a favorite.
-3. View your favorite hikes in the favorites section.
+1. Set your base study schedule in the Schedule Page
+2. Add tasks to your Tasks page
+3. Sort your tasks based on Due Date, time required to complete, or by priority as a default

 ---

 ## Project Structure

 ```
-elmo-hikes/
+1800_202530_DTC13/
 ├── src/
+│   ├── auth/
+│   │   ├── flows.js
+│   │   ├── pretty.js
+│   │   ├── ui.js
+│   ├── calendar/
+│   │   ├── constants.js
+│   │   ├── grid.js
+│   │   ├── helpers.js
+│   │   ├── modal.js
+│   │   ├── range.js
+│   ├── features/
+│   │   ├── tasks/
+│   │   │   ├── form.js
+│   │   │   ├── render.js.js
+│   ├── services/
+│   │   ├── firebaseConfig.js
+│   │   ├── firestore.js
+│   │   ├── localStorage.js
+│   ├── app.js
 │   ├── main.js
+│   ├── priority.js
+│   ├── state.js
+│   ├── style.scss
+│   ├── time.js
 ├── styles/
+│   ├── bell.svg
+│   ├── brand_stackoverflow.svg
+│   ├── calendar-month.svg
+│   ├── home.svg
+│   ├── note.svg
-│   └── style.css
+│   ├── settings.svg
-├── public/
+├── .env.local
-├── images/
+├── .gitignore
 ├── index.html
+├── package-lock.json
 ├── package.json
 ├── README.md

 ```

 ---

 ## Contributors

-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
+- **Andrew Solomko** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+- **Kelsen Alloway** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.
+- **Donovan Larkin Newcombe** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+Fun fact: Has a collection of over 50 houseplants.

 ---

 ## Acknowledgments

-- Trail data and images are for demonstration purposes only.
+- Icons sourced from **\_\_\_\_**
-- Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
+- Code snippets were adapted from resources such as [Bootstrap](getbootstrap.com) and [ChatGPT5](chatgtp.com).
-- Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).

 ---

 ## Limitations and Future Work

 ### Limitations

+- No current support for reminders
+- Task due date set to end of the day

 - Limited trail details (e.g., no live trail conditions).
 - Accessibility features can be further improved.

 ### Future Work

-- Implement map view and trailhead directions.
+- Implement reminders functionality
-- Add filtering and sorting options (e.g., by difficulty, distance).
+- Add optional ability to set time of day as a part of the due date
-- Create a dark mode for better usability in low-light conditions.
+- Add dark mode functionality

 ---

 ## License